GBouffard/rock-paper-scissors/README.md

 - I first scaffolded the app through react-create-app.
 - I started with unit logic tests and based the game logic on how it is supposed to work.
 - I then started with a 1 player game; and further down the line moved to a 2 players game.
+- I then applied responsive design using react-media
-- The React code is gearing towards re-usability but due to the time constraint, can be improved.
+- The React code is gearing towards re-usability.
-- At the end, I added Travis CI is a hosted, distributed continuous integration service; which insured that the build is passing.
+- Travis CI is being us as continuous integration tool; insuring that the build is passing.

 What I learnt:
 ----